noiseprotocol/noise_spec/noise.md

 (or read), and will write (or read) after that, and advance the pointer.

 "Clear" reads and writes are performed without encryption.
-"Encrypted" reads and writes will encrypt or decrypt the value using `k` if `k` is non-empty, and replace `k`.
+"Encrypted" reads and writes will encrypt or decrypt the value using `k` and `n` if `k` is non-empty.
 When encrypting or decrypting, the additional authenticated data (`authtext`) is set to `h` followed by all preceding bytes of the message.

 5.1.
 Descriptors